Branded House or House of BrandsBy Tom Dougherty

 Only when a product like VIOXX is pulled from the market because of troubling side effects.
-Does the physician council the patient that the OTC available product, ibuprofen, has nearly the same efficacy.
+Does the physician counsel the patient that the OTC available product, ibuprofen, has nearly the same efficacy.

 Things are Not as They Once Were

-Often, in the beginning of a company’s life cycle, companies differentiated themselves with one or two break through products.
+Often, at the beginning of a company’s life cycle, companies differentiated themselves with one or two breakthrough products.
 It was simply easier to market product efficacy than it was to dig deeper.
 Deeper, understand just what the customer is buying (who the customer is buying is closer to the truth) and why.

 What is a Branded House?

 A branded house, when done properly, has an overarching reassurance to the customer.
 A promise that those that choose this BRAND share an attribute.
 Not a product attribute but an identifiable personal attribute.
 One that not sets THEM apart but is integral to their own personal identification.

 Choosing such a brand is not necessarily a matter of showing off or display.
 Rather it is absolutely a means of self-discovery and personal fulfillment.
 Instead of having to rely solely on product attributes like in the house of brands model.

 So, when a branded house launches a new product or sub-brand, the new addition to their brands automatically gains a level of acceptance.
 Acceptance and importance because of the previous identification with the parent brand.